-The Tataviam language was traditionally spoken on the upper Santa Clara River into the Sawmill and Tehachapi Mountains.
-Today, there are no first-language speakers (Golla 2011).
+The traditional Tataviam language area is on the upper Santa Clara River into the Sawmill and Tehachapi Mountains.
+In the 21st century, there are no first-language speakers (Golla 2011).

-Tatativam (also called "Alliklik") is a member of the Takic branch of the Uto-Aztecan language family.
+Tatativam (also called "Alliklik") is a member of the Takic branch of the Uto-Aztecan language family (though previously considered a Chumashan language).
 It is related to Cahuilla, Cupeño, Gabrielino, Juaneno, Kitanemuk, Luiseño, and Serrano.
 The other Uto-Aztecan languages of California are Tubatulabal and the Numic languages (Chemehuevi-Southern Paiute-Ute, Comanche, Kawaiisu, Mono, Northern Paiute, Panamint, and Shoshone).

 Selected archival materials at Berkeley